Zequez/logseq-vault/pages/Web Tool.md

-- A web app designed to be used as
+- A web app designed to create things with it.